asierabreu/spark-course/Notebooks/README.md

-# Jupyter Notebooks
+# Hands-on Labs

+These labs will be executed using the Virtual Machine created in the Software Setup.
+The VM runs a Linux Ubuntu 16.0.4 OS and has pre-installed the following software packages:

+1.Java Open JDK 1.8
+2.Apache Spark 2.2.0 (including Hadoop 2.6)
+3.Anaconda Python 3.6
+4.Apache Zepellin 0.7.3

 Jupyter Notebooks will be used as the default 'environment' for the hands-on sessions.
-Note we may occassionally use Apache Zeppelin as a demonstrator of it's capabilities.
+We may occassionally use Apache Zeppelin as a demonstrator of it's capabilities.

 ## References